marcinp25/supply-chain-analysis/README.md

 ## Root Cause Analysis

-The data reveals a **systemic planning problem**, not a logistics or regional issue:
+The data suggests a systemic delivery planning issue rather than a purely regional problem:

-- Average shipping time is identical across all markets (~3.5 days)
+- Average shipping time is very similar across regions, at around 3.5 days
-- Late delivery rate is consistent across all customer segments (Consumer, Corporate, Home Office)
+- Late delivery rates are consistently high across regions, with no single region standing out as the main source of the problem
-- Premium shipping modes promise tighter windows but lack the operational buffer to meet them
+- First Class and Second Class have significantly higher late delivery rates than Standard Class
-- 3-year rolling average shows no improvement despite operational changes
+- The late delivery rate remained around 54–56% throughout the analyzed period, with no sustained improvement

 > **Business recommendation:** Re-evaluate promised delivery windows for First Class and Second Class shipping.